-The PyeongChang 2018 Para-alpine skiing program came to an end today, with Australia’s Melissa Perrine finishing agonisingly close to a third Paralympic medal after placing fourth in the women’s vision impaired Slalom today.
+The PyeongChang 2018 Paralympic Games Para-alpine skiing program came to an end today, with Australia’s Melissa Perrine finishing agonisingly close to a third Paralympic medal after placing fourth in the women’s slalom Visually Impaired.

-She was second fastest down the hill in 58.33 seconds on the second run – just 0.77 seconds behind eventual gold medallist Menna Fitzpatrick (Great Britain) – but could not make up the time lost in her first run, when she drifted more than three seconds from gold.
+She was the second-fastest down the hill in 58.33 seconds on the second run – just 0.77 seconds behind eventual gold medallist Menna Fitzpatrick (GBR) – but could not make up the time lost in her first run, when she drifted more than three seconds from gold.

 “It was a pretty dismal first run.
 Sorry you guys had to look at that,” Perrine said.

 “I didn’t ski well in the first run.
 Second run was a little bit better.
 I obviously would have liked to do better today.
 I just didn’t go out and perform the way I’m capable of.

 “We had to take a step back and reassess [between runs] and just know that it was ‘make it or break it’ for the second one.
 I had to go out there and put something special down and I was able to claw some time back, but not enough.”

 Perrine may have finished 4th, just outside the medals, but her PyeongChang 2018 résumé is positively glowing with five top five finishes from five events, including bronze medals in the women’s super combined Visually Impaired and women’s giant slalom Visually Impaired.

 The star of the women’s Visually Impaired class in PyeongChang was definitely Slovakia’s Henrieta Farkasova.
 She picked up four gold but was denied the clean sweep on the last day of racing today, when Fitzpatrick won the slalom gold.
 Farkasova was relegated to silver and Great Britain’s Millie Knight to bronze.